-In politics, the pseudo psych illness labeling is pervasive.
-Pundits from the bully pulpit quick label opponents with pedestrian diagnoses such as “crazy”, “mentally ill,” “certifiably nuts,” “insane,” “retarded,” or “mentally disordered.”
-Affixing medically charged terms upon an individual or whole group is demeaning to the people who truly do suffer with brain injuries, organic abnormalities, trauma induced mental disorders, or neurophysiological disease.
+In politics, the pseudo-psych-illness labeling is becoming pervasive.
+Pundits from the bully pulpit practice quick labeling opponents with pedestrian diagnoses such as “crazy”, “mentally ill,” “certifiably nuts,” “insane,” “retarded,” or “mentally disordered.”
+Affixing medically charged terms upon an individual or whole group is demeaning to the people who truly do suffer with brain injuries, organic abnormalities, trauma induced mental disorders (TBI), and neurophysiological diseases.

-Anyone who has treated or personally knows people suffering from illnesses of the brain including physical trauma should not support such insipid political punditry.
-Inappropriate medical labeling often extends to diagnoses cast upon group members and group affiliations.
+Anyone that has treated or personally knows people suffering from illnesses of the brain including physical trauma should not support such insipid political punditry.
+Inappropriate, unprofessional, and public medical labeling is often extended to diagnoses cast upon group members and group affiliations.
 Dehumanization of individuals or group members is often the end game with these politically motivated pedestrian diagnostic practices.

 We all catch ourselves commenting that someone is “nuts” or “crazy” now and again, mea culpa.
 Intensive or extended ideological and political debate can slide into personal invective, particularly on the web.
 Labels get thrown around in anger or jest between friends or small groups, so be it.

-When media professionals or politicians use the public’s ear to cast mental health aspersions with reckless abandon, we arrive upon a dangerous and slippery slope.
-Framing differences in ideology, political persuasion, affiliation, or personal beliefs using pedestrian medical diagnoses is truly no different from publicly airing an opponents alleged physical ailments, disease suffering, or chronic illness.
+Media professionals or politicians must not use their public forum to cast mental health aspersions, this practice is a dangerous and slippery slope.
+Framing differences in ideology, political persuasion, affiliation, or personal beliefs using medical diagnoses is truly no different from publicly airing an opponents alleged physical ailments, disease suffering, or chronic illness to shame or harm them.
 Both practices are an immoral attempt at damaging character.

 There are many examples of powerful organizations labeling and diagnosing whole groups of people to justify herding them into “psychiatric” treatment facilities against their will.
 State mandated diagnosis and treatment, motivated by political expediency exists even among mildly totalitarian societies.
-Highly educated practitioners on state payroll, and under direct order, can codify and enforce diagnoses.
+Highly educated practitioners on state payroll, and under direct order can codify and enforce diagnoses for political purpose.

-Following group diagnosis, mandatory treatment can be executed by marching order of the ruling party holding power.
+Whole groups of people can be labeled mentally ill for political expediency.
+Following a group diagnosis, mandatory treatment can be executed by marching order of the ruling party holding power.
 The “legal” treatment mandates enacted by ruling authorities are enforced by state officials using weapons, drugs, and incarceration (aka treatment institutions).
-Examples of this practice can be found in democracies, dictatorships, and kingdoms.
+Examples of this practice can be found in democracies, dictatorships, and kingdoms alike.

 A good primer for an interested reader is the book “Psychiatric Terror,” by Sidney Bloch.
 The totalitarian Soviet Union of the 20th century used medical diagnosis (see “Sluggish Schizophrenia”) on patients acting in political opposition to the communist party dogma.
 Physicians working under state auspices devised a medical diagnosis for political miscreants.
 The mental illness diagnosis justified state mandated hospitalization and forced treatment.

 These practices are always “legal” of course.
-The state ensures it.
-The concepts of “moral” and “legal” are often juxtaposed.
+The state ensures it, but the concepts of “moral” and “legal” are often juxtaposed.